Who We Are

 Renita LiVolsi

-Renita (she/her/hers) is the Director of Diversity, Equity, Inclusion, and Belonging at Katherine Delmar Burke School, or Burke's, an independent girls' school for kindergarten through eighth grade in San Francisco.
+Renita (she/her) joined Alma Partners in 2020 and serves as the Director of Diversity, Equity, Inclusion, and Belonging at Katherine Delmar Burke School, or Burke's, an independent girls' school for kindergarten through eighth grade in San Francisco.
 Prior to her current role, she served as Director of Admission at San Francisco Waldorf High School (SFWHS) for several years where, during her tenure, she consistently increased enrollment as well as diversity.
 She was the Co-Chair for the High School Diversity Committee, Advisor to the SFWHS Black Student Union, and served on the Multicultural Council, collaborating with faculty, parents, and the Board of Trustees.
 In addition, she was the Co-Chair of the BIPOC Affinity Group, facilitated by the Association of Waldorf Schools of North America (AWSNA), working to develop strategies to create equity and inclusion.
 Renita has worked for both government and private organizations creating effective and inclusive community outreach programs.
 She is also a Lead Facilitator for the course “How to Talk About Race” at the University of San Francisco.

 Renita has a Juris Doctor Degree from New College of California School of Law, a BA degree in European History and Literature from Franklin University Switzerland, a certificate for French proficiency from The Alliance Française Diplome de Langue, and a Certificate in Teaching English from Cambridge University, obtained while living in Geneva, Switzerland.